André 3000: the man, the myth, the legend.

 Yet, he hasn’t gone totally missing.
 On the solo tip, 3K has dropped some of the most revered feature verses of the last decade-plus, which, despite his lack of a solo project, have bolstered his stock enough to spur many hip-hop heads to put him on rap’s Mt.
 Rushmore.

-With the new info again giving hope to the possibility that ‘Dré will quit playing and bless fans with a solo joint, XXL dives into André 3000’s solo and OutKast catalog to document his most eloquent verse each year since the release of the group’s 1994 debut album, Southernplayalisticadillacmuzik.
+With news of a new 3 Stacks album on the horizon, XXL dives into André 3000’s solo and OutKast catalog to document his most eloquent verse each year since the release of the group’s 1994 debut album, Southernplayalisticadillacmuzik.

 Southernplayalisticadillacmuzik-era André 3000 was raw.
 Stacks had yet to reach his ceiling lyrically on OutKast's debut album but still showed an understanding of his craft.
 On the motivational cut “Git Up, Git Out,” the most poignant verse of his young career, ‘Dré draws on his life experiences to prove the South got something to say.